Perspective | Listen to this: The oddest sounds drive some people crazy

 “The feeling of the vibration is super distracting and it takes a lot of effort to concentrate on the words,” she wrote.
 Unfortunately, the pitch of her husband’s voice causes the problem.
 He “has become used to seeing me with half a cotton ball in one ear,” Lisa wrote.

-Gwen Stewart grew up in Bakersfield, Calif., in a house near a farm.
+Gwen Stewart of Bethesda, Md., grew up in Bakersfield, Calif., in a house near a farm.
 The farm had peacocks, and at night the peacocks would make their distinctive cry: “Hell, hell . . .”

 Wrote Gwen: “As a child I thought it was kids yelling for help.
 How can such a beautifully outfitted bird have such an awful sounding voice?”